cgrand/enlivez/DONT-README.md

 # Enlive Z

+## Handlers

+Handlers in EZ templates are not functions but expressions.
+These expressions must evaluate to transaction data.

+There are two implicit locals available to handler expressions: `%` for the event and `%this` for the Javascript `this`.

+Since handlers expression are, well, expressions you can use any function or macro inside them.

 ## Query Maps

 Many queries can be expressed by using the query-map syntax.
 This syntax is a mix